-In this post, I talked about what exercise looks like for me right now.
-Sometimes it means cutting a run short, or focusing on quality over quantity.
-Sometimes it means 3 off days in a row because I haven’t slept well.
+But, when I was training, sometimes it meant 3 off days in a row because I hadn’t slept well.
 It always means being realistic about the time I have available and checking in with how my body is feeling.

 Honor Your Health

 I’m really trying to employ as much self care as possible for me, and it is nothing extravagant.
-Yes, I am getting regular massages, but I’m also doing things like having tea at night to unwind, using these blue light glasses when looking at my screen which is helping with sleep, trying to get to bed at a reasonable hour, moving my body regularly, and eating enough.
-When I have the energy, I’m socializing with friends because I know that’s a big part of my mental health.
-I’m seeing a therapist because talking things out helps in so many ways.
+I’m also doing things like having decaf tea at night to unwind, using these blue light glasses when looking at my screen which is helping with sleep, trying to get to bed at a reasonable hour, moving my body regularly, and eating enough.